transloadit/uppy/website/src/docs/writing-plugins.md

 ## Creating A Plugin

-Uppy has two classes to create plugins with. `BasePlugin` for plugins that don't require an user interface, and `UIPlugin` for onces that do.
+Uppy has two classes to create plugins with. `BasePlugin` for plugins that don’t need a user interface, and `UIPlugin` for onces that do.
 Each plugin has an `id` and a `type`. `id`s are used to uniquely identify plugins.
-A `type` can be anything—some plugins use `type`s to determine whether to do something to some other plugin.
+A `type` can be anything—some plugins use `type`s to decide whether to do something to some other plugin.
 For example, when targeting plugins at the built-in `Dashboard` plugin, the Dashboard uses the `type` to figure out where to mount different UI elements.
 `'acquirer'`-type plugins are mounted into the tab bar, while `'progressindicator'`-type plugins are mounted into the progress bar area.